Billy Mackenzie

 William MacArthur Mackenzie (27 March 1957 – 22 January 1997) was a Scottish singer and songwriter, known for his distinctive high tenor voice.
-He was the co-founder and lead vocalist of post-punk and new wave band the Associates.
+He was the co-founder and lead vocalist of the post-punk and pop band the Associates.
 He also had a brief solo career releasing his debut studio album, Outernational, in 1992, his only solo album released during his lifetime.

-Biography
+Early life

 William MacArthur Mackenzie was born on 27 March 1957 in Dundee, Scotland.
-As a youngster, he lived on Park Avenue in the Stobswell area of the city.
+As a child, he lived on Park Avenue in the Stobswell area of the city.
 He attended St Mary's Forebank Primary School and St Michael's Secondary School.
 He led a peripatetic lifestyle, decamping to New Zealand at the age of 16, and travelling across America aged 17.
 Here he married Chloe Dummar, the sister-in-law of his Aunt Veronica.
-While MacKenzie was quoted as saying the marriage was made to stave off deportation so that he could sing with the New Orleans Gospel Choir – calling his wife a 'Dolly Parton type' – Dummar still believes the pair were in love.
+While Mackenzie was quoted as saying the marriage was made to stave off deportation so that he could sing with the New Orleans Gospel Choir – calling his wife a 'Dolly Parton type' – Dummar still believes the pair were in love.
 He left her after three months of marriage and returned to Dundee, and the two never had contact again.
-Chloe Dummar filed for divorce in 1980, and MacKenzie did not contest the filing.
+Chloe Dummar filed for divorce in 1980, and Mackenzie did not contest the filing.
 (Chloe's brother was Melvin Dummar, who claimed to be the "one sixteenth" beneficiary of the estate of Howard Hughes until the case was thrown out in 1978.)

+Career

+The Associates

-MacKenzie returned to Scotland where he met Alan Rankine and in 1976 formed the Ascorbic Ones.
+Mackenzie returned to Scotland where he met guitarist Alan Rankine and in 1976 formed the Ascorbic Ones.
 They changed the name to Mental Torture and finally the Associates in 1979.
-Rankine left the Associates in 1982, but MacKenzie continued to work under the name for several years until he began releasing material under his own name in the 1990s.
+Rankine left the Associates in 1982, but Mackenzie continued to work under the name for several years until he began releasing material under his own name in the 1990s.